 For the most up-to-date processing time information, make sure you know how to check EAD processing times accurately.

 Begin the process six months before the expiration date, which is on your EAD, but not before.
-For instance, if your EAD is set to expire in the next 180 days, you can file your renewal application now.
+In other words, if your EAD is set to expire in the next 180 days, you can file your renewal application now.

 I-765 Filing Fee